Fisheries Officer (WA)

 Education and Training:

-To become a fisheries officer in WA, you need to apply to the Department of Fisheries.
-The department assesses applicants based on experience and medical fitness, with Year 10 being the usual minimum requirement.
-Successful applicants are appointed as entry-level fisheries and marine officers and are required to complete an 8-week training programme.
+To become a fisheries officer in WA, you need to apply to the Department of Fisheries (WA).
+Applicants must be 18 years of age.
+The department assesses applicants based on experience and a medical and a physical fitness assessment, with Year 10 being the usual minimum requirement.
+Successful applicants are appointed as entry-level fisheries and marine officers and are required to complete a training programme.

 Entry to this occupation may be improved if you have formal qualifications and/or relevant experience in the fishing, aquaculture or agriculture industries.
 You may like to consider a VET qualification in fisheries compliance.
 As subjects and prerequisites can vary between institutions, you should contact your chosen institution for further information.